okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 ## This Is Marketing

+- Marketing is the generous act of helping someone solve a problem.
+Their problem.

 ## Pixar 22 Rules of Storytelling

 Note - 22 is overkill, these rules are here to reference for when constructing UX and goal narratives.